Why choose Lifelong Learning

 The practicum requires approximately a hundred and fifty hours of work, is voluntary (so no payment can be received for this work), and is usually done with a community organization although sometimes it is done in the student’s place of work, provided the practicum tasks are clearly above and beyond work that they would be paid for.

 Students enjoy classes on campus at the Mount, usually late afternoon, early evenings or on the weekends – depending on your needs.
+Please note that although a number of our courses are offered online, we do not offer this degree entirely online.
 Learn more about our class offerings »

 As a full-time student, you can complete the graduate program requirements in as little as one year.
 Part-time students generally finish their studies in two years, but if you need a little more time, you can take up to five years to earn your Master’s degree in our on-campus programs.